How to test Voice UI with UserZoom

 Your Task: Use your Echo to find out what the weather will be like today.

-When creating tasks, make sure to take into account that people will vary in how they ask their smart assistant for things, both in syntax and choice of words.
+When creating tasks, consider that people will vary in how they ask their smart assistant for things, both in syntax and choice of words.

 Take advantage of follow-up questionnaires to probe further into the experience participants had using their smart assistant.